asokratis/python-currency-anywhere/README.md

 #### That is a lot to type.
 Is there a shortcut version for doing the same thing with your script?

 > Yes.
 From the previous query, you can do the same thing by using the optional parameter **daysinterval** by typing `--datelist 2018-03-01 --daysinterval 9`.
-Make sure **daysinterval** is a positive number and no more than one date is entered in parameter **datelist**.
+Make sure only one date is entered in parameter **datelist**.
 Otherwise, it will not work.

 #### I am getting the following error: API request volume has been reached.
 How is that possible?